Table of Contents

 Leptin is a hormone that is produced by fat cells.
 High levels of leptin suppress appetite and cause more fat to be used up.

 Leptin treatment requires two injections under the skin a day, although other doses may be studied in the future.
-In a small trial of HIV+ men with lipodystrophy, visceral fat decreased by almost one third after six months, with no change in subcutaneous fat.
+In a small trial of men living with HIV who had lipodystrophy, visceral fat decreased by almost one third after six months, with no change in subcutaneous fat.
 In February 2014, the FDA approved the use of Myalept (metreleptin, the drug form of the hormone leptin) for lipodystrophy.
 The most common side effects include headache, low blood sugar, and belly pain.
 In addition, Myalept can increase people's risk of developing lymphoma, a type of blood cancer.

 This diabetes drug showed promise in reducing belly fat in early studies.
 However, later studies showed conflicting results.
 Glucophage may also cause a rare but serious, life-threatening condition called lactic acidosis.
 As a result, it is recommended that women who may be at risk for diabetes discuss the pros and cons of using Glucophage with their health care providers.

 Oxandrin is an anabolic steroid that is taken by mouth.
 Anabolic steroids are synthetic steroid hormones that look and act a lot like testosterone.
 In a small study, it decreased visceral fat.
 However, it also made LDL ("bad") cholesterol go up and HDL ("good") cholesterol go down, and was accompanied by a small drop in subcutaneous fat.